dazzaji/adppa/adppa.md

 [NOTE: This file is a work-in-progress to create a clean markdown version from the result of auto-conversions from PDF to MS Word to Plain Text and likely includes many errors.
-For readability, section headers have been added in [brackets] for the provisions on data deletion and correction.
+For readability, section headers have been added in [brackets] for the provisions on data deletion, correction, and portability in Section 203(a).
 Also, the original line numbers from the PDF have been deleted.]

 Amendment in the Nature of a Substitute